Fellows Committee

 Membership

 The Fellows Committee shall consist of five members elected by the membership serving staggered terms of three years.
 Where possible, the Fellows Committee will include two NCFR Fellows, with one rotating on and one rotating off each year.
-The Fellows Committee shall determine its own process for selecting its Chair (Co-Chair or Chair-Elect) at each annual meeting.
+The committee members shall serve as chair or co-chairs in their third year.
+This will be determined at the annual meeting in November of each year.
+Outgoing chairs will meet with incoming chairs before the conference to discuss the expectations of the role.
 Members of the Fellows Committee shall not be considered for Fellow Status while serving on the committee.
 Committee members may be re-elected.

 Responsibilities